 Leverage in real estate via mortgages is a great thing.
 So what makes quadplex buildings better as investments?
 Bigger mortgages.

 If you have more units, the limits for conforming (government-approved loans) increase!
-Hell, you can get up to $1.4M on a conforming quadplex conventional mortgage.
+Hell, you can get up to $1.4M on a conforming quadplex conventional mortgage without raising any flags at the bank.

 Plus you can use some of your projected rental income to qualify for a larger loan than what you’d typically get based on your day job income.